Jimmy Means Racing: Cup Series

 While remaining the primary driver of his car, in 1983, he stepped aside for Lennie Pond at Michigan International Speedway, who finished 22nd.
 In 1984, Means was injured and was replaced by Dale Jarrett, Sterling Marlin, Morgan Shepherd, Roy Smith and Bobby Wawak, and Means drove the No. 52 solely for the next six years.
 In 1991, Means gave up the No. 52 on two occasions; Bobby Hillin Jr. drove at Dover and Sears Point (finishing 19th and 21st), and Mike Wallace (finishing 31st and 39th) at Phoenix and Atlanta.
 In the early 1990s he frequently handed the wheel over to other drivers, including Hillin Jr, road racing ace Tommy Kendall; future IRL champion Scott Sharp; and future Craftsman Truck Series champ Mike Skinner.
 He also fielded occasional second entries for other drivers, including John McFadden, Mike Potter, and Brad Teague.

 Means secured new sponsorship from NAPA for the 1993 season, but he was injured at Daytona.
 His temporary replacement was new NASCAR Rookie of the Year Jimmy Hensley.
 Means returned to finish 22nd at Atlanta.
 In what proved to be his final year as a driver, he was later 16th in the spring race at Bristol, 18th in Bristol's fall race, and 17th at Dover in September before his final race at Rockingham that fall.
 Besides Means' performances, the team's best result was 25th at Rockingham in February by Hensley.
 In 1994, the team's primary driver was Brad Teague, whose best finish in 8 starts was 22nd at Bristol in the summer.
 4 other drivers competed once each in the No. 52 NAPA Ford in 1994.
 Mike Skinner finished 31st at Rockingham in February, Kirk Shelmerdine (former crew chief for Dale Earnhardt) was 26th at Talladega in May, Bob Keselowski was 41st at Pocono in June, and Gary Bradberry came home 30th in the season-ending Hooters 500 at Atlanta.
-In 1995, NAPA moved to the new NASCAR SuperTruck Series to sponsor Ron Hornaday Jr. and therefore did not return to sponsor Means Racing.
+In 1996, NAPA moved to the NASCAR Craftsman Truck Series to sponsor Ron Hornaday Jr. and therefore did not return to sponsor Means Racing.
 The team picked up some sponsorship from Advance Communications/Race Page, but failed to qualify in all of their attempts with Bradberry, Teague, and Randy MacDonald sharing the car.
 The team attempted every race to start the year but then scaled back to part-time after the numerous DNQs, only running at the fall Darlington race with Teague, but again failing to make the field.
-The team closed down in 1996.
+The team closed down in 1995.